Inaka Japan: A Quick & Easy Guide to Country life in Japan

 1. Lack of job opportunities

-There are limited job opportunities in the countryside, which is why many young Japanese people are moving to the city.
+There are limited job opportunities in the countryside, which is why many young Japanese people move to the city.

 2. Relying on personal transportation

-While a Japanese city such as Tokyo is known for its complex railway systems, you will need your own transportation in Japanese inaka, which usually means a car.
+While a Japanese city such as Tokyo is known for its complex railway systems, you will need your own transportation in the countryside, which usually means purchasing a car.

 Transitioning from city driving or becoming a new driver can be challenging.

-Many inaka Japan roads are narrow, winding, and poorly maintained, which can be hazardous during bad weather or at night.
+Many countryside roads in Japan are narrow, winding, or poorly maintained, which can be hazardous during bad weather or at night.

 3. Higher chance of disasters